drocks1234/EgiArcade/README.md

 ### Money Tycoon

-Money Tycoon is controlled using the on-screen buttons:
+Interact with Money Tycoon using the on-screen buttons:

 - Click button: Click to earn money
 - Upgrade button: Purchase an upgrade for click income